 The story was all about Malea who always run away when things get tough.
 She has this commitment problem and whenever her relationship with her past boyfriends gets seriously, she tends to break up with them and hurt their feelings.
-Getting married with Garrett, she is now thinking if she did the right thing or not.
-She has been questioning herself on how can she be a good wife and a mother if she still have an unfinished issues with herself and that’s what she needs to fix before she ruined everything.
+Getting married to Garrett, she is now thinking if she did the right thing or not.
+She has been questioning herself on how can she be a good wife and a mother if she still has unfinished issues with herself and that’s what she needs to fix before she ruined everything.

 I do love you.
 But I don’t want to. – Michelle Bellon, Restless

-In this book, you’ll get to know Malea, on how she changed her lifestyle from being the so-called “party girl” to being a mother and a wife, and how she tries to work her relationship with her husband, Garrett, despite of her issues.
-She also has a lot of insecurities in herself like how she would be a good mother to her baby if she never experienced a motherly care from her own mom and how would she be a good wife to Garrett if she always run away when she gets too close to a man.
+In this book, you’ll get to know Malea, on how she changed her lifestyle from being the so-called “party girl” to being a mother and a wife, and how she tries to work her relationship with her husband, Garrett, despite her issues.
+She also has a lot of insecurities in herself like how she would be a good mother to her baby if she never experienced a motherly care from her own mom and how would she be a good wife to Garrett if she always runs away when she gets too close to a man.

 We see what we want to see, dear. – Michelle bellon, Restless

 I liked the story and how it was narrated.
 In fact, the whole plot is good except for the way it moves from one scene to another and it is a little bit confusing for me.
-A lot of questions are forming inside my head as I read this like what happened to her friend who is secretly in love to Malea and what happened before she got pregnant (this is the missing part in the story that makes me feel agitated).
+A lot of questions are forming inside my head as I read this like what happened to her friend who is secretly in love to Malea and what happened before she got pregnant (this is the missing part of the story that makes me feel agitated).

 ”Friends don’t always know everything about each other.” – Michelle Bellon, Restless